-Do you want to learn how to make money as a freelancer?
-In the era of the internet, making a living on the road is very feasible.
-Combine traveling freedom with jobs that pay the bills.
+Do you want to make money as a freelancer?
+Nowadays making a living on the road is very feasible.
+Combine travel freedom with jobs that pay the bills.
 Find out how to find freelancer jobs in Barcelona.

 How to become a freelancer?

 You do not need to quit your job or start traveling.
-As a start, you can freelance on the side.
+As a start, you can and should freelance on the side.

 The best strategy to be become a freelancer and make money remotely is to start looking for some small side-jobs on the freelancing platforms.

 The most important thing is that freelancing means that you are paid by the work you do (per project, or per hour) instead of per month.